itsmebonny/pacsproj/README.md

 The model tester notebook shows how to test a model on the train and test geometries.
 The user can modify the variable `path` to choose the model to test.
 The notebook will compute the errors for all the train and test geometries.
 It is also possible to test the network on a single geometry by modifying the variable `graphs_folder` to the path of the folder containing the graphs of the geometry to test and the variable `new_graph` to the name of the graph to test.

+### Documentation

+The documentation of the library is available in the `documentation.pdf` file.
+It is also possible to generate the documentation by running the command `doxygen Doxyfile` in the root folder of the repository.

 ### Authors

 - Andrea Bonifacio